SlaybaughLab/GroupResources/templates/README.md

 ## Letterhead

 * Eventually you'll want to send a letter that looks official (to an editor, etc.).
-[Here](https://github.com/ricvasques/GroupResources/tree/master/templates/letterhead "letterhead-example") is a letterhead template.
+[Here](https://github.com/ricvasques/GroupResources/tree/master/templates/letterhead "letterhead-example") is a letterhead template to use.